-6 Admission to Examinations
+6.0 Admission to Examinations

 - 6.1 Only candidate who have been cleared for having paid all university fees. - 6.2 Candidates who have met all requirements for pen and paper examination admission will be issued Examination Hall Tickets (EHT), automatically generated from Examination Registration System (ERIS).
-To be a valid document, usually EHT is verified and confirmed by the Director of Regional Center as guided by DES. - 6.3 Candidates who have met all requirements foradmission into oral examinations (OREX) will be issued the OREX Visa Card (OVC), automatically generated from the OREX software.
-The OVC is usually verified on the first five minutes of the OREX session by the Chief Examiner (CE) as guided by DES.
+To be a valid document, usually EHT is verified and confirmed by the Director of Regional Center as guided by DTLES. - 6.3 Candidates who have met all requirements foradmission into oral examinations (OREX) will be issued the OREX Visa Card (OVC), automatically generated from the OREX software.
+The OVC is usually verified on the first five minutes of the OREX session by the Chief Examiner (CE) as guided by DTLES.

-7 Conduct of Examinations
+7.0 Conduct of Examinations

-The university examinations shall be conducted through the Examinations Syndicate under the control of the Deputy Vice Chancellor (academic) or such officer of the University appointed by him/her.
+The university examinations shall be conducted through the Directorate of Teaching, Learning and Examination Services (DTLES) under the control of the Deputy Vice Chancellor (ARC) or such officer of the University appointed by him/her.

-8. Examination Malpractices and Irregularities Regulations
+8.0 Examination Malpractices and Irregularities Regulations